Gearóid Ó Tuathaigh

 Gearóid Ó Tuathaigh is Professor Emeritus in History and former Dean of Arts and Vice-President of NUI Galway.
 He was appointed to the Council of State by the President of Ireland, Michael D. Higgins in 2012.

 Ó Tuathaigh graduated with a BA from NUIG followed by an MA.
-He completed his postgraduate studies at Peterhouse College, Cambridge.
+He completed his postgraduate studies at Peterhouse, Cambridge.
 He received an Honorary Doctorate from National University of Ireland in 2017.